echasnovski/mini.nvim/MAINTAINING.md

     - Make sure that 'README.md' in standalone repository has appropriate relative links (see patch script).
     - **Amend** initial commit and push.
 - Push `main` and sync dual distribution.
+- Create a beta-testing issue and pin it.

 ## Making stable release